Jean-Baptiste-Lasselle/recette-deploiement-VDE/README.md

 * would have virutalbox Virtual Machines as bnetwork hosts on different physical virtualbox hosts.
 * I have found out about your solution, `VDE` mentionned in official [VirutalBox "Networking guide"]()
 * network will provide Layer 2 separation: what I want to do have, is a network isolated enough from the other, so that I can PXE boot machines broadcasting their UUID/MAC ADRESSES on Power ON, without interfering at all with any other network hosts.
-By "without interfering at all with any other network hosts", I mean for example, taht the DHCP server I spawn to realize PXE booting, will not even act as a simple DHCP server for any network host in a different network.
+By "without interfering at all with any other network hosts", I mean for example, that the DHCP server I spawn to realize PXE booting, will not even act as a simple DHCP server for any network host in a different network.

 As you can see below, I have conducted a series of tests, to test VDE switchesday-to-day use.